 There is a statutory obligation on education authorities to provide full-time education for all children/young people.
-In meeting the individual learning and wellbeing needs of children and young people, it is recognised that adaptations to curriculum delivery may be required for a very small number of children and young people whose needs extend beyond a school's normal universal provision.
-Guidance on adaptations to curriculum delivery in exceptional circumstances including temporary part-time timetables are outlined below.
+In meeting the individual learning and wellbeing needs of children and young people, it is recognised that adaptations to curriculum delivery may be required for a small number of children and young people whose needs extend beyond a school's normal universal provision.
+Guidance on adaptations to curriculum delivery including temporary part-time timetables are outlined below.